faelgabriel/elixircd/README.md

 - **+t (Topic)**: Restricts the ability to change the channel topic to operators only. ✅
 - **+v (Voice)**: Grants voice status to a user. ✅

+### Services

+ElixIRCd includes integrated IRC services, so there is no need to connect external services.

+- **NickServ**: Register and manage nicknames. ❌
+- **ChanServ**: Register and manage channels. ❌

-## IRCv3 Capabilities
+### IRCv3 Specifications

-These features are based on the IRCv3 specifications, providing modern capabilities.
-More information at [ircv3.net](https://ircv3.net/).

-> ✅ Implemented - ✴️ Partially implemented - ❌ Not implemented
+The IRCv3 specifications add modern capabilities to the server.
+For more details, visit [ircv3.net](https://ircv3.net/).

-### Enhanced Commands and Extensions
+#### Enhanced Commands and Extensions

 - **Capability Negotiation**: Capability negotiation mechanism between clients and servers. ✴️
 - **Message Tags**: Additional metadata in messages. ❌